threefoldtecharchive/info_manual3/wiki/play/mainex.md

 	add_wg_access = true
 }
 ```
 This block is defining a new resource of type grid_network, with the identifier net1.
-This resource represents a virtual network in the Threefold Grid. the grid_network resource has the identifier net1, These identifiers are used to refer to the resources elsewhere in the configuration.
+The grid_network block is used to create a network in the Threefold Grid.
+A network is a virtual network that connects nodes in the Grid and allows them to communicate with each other. the grid_network resource has the identifier net1, These identifiers are used to refer to the resources elsewhere in the configuration.

 For example, the network_name argument of the grid_deployment resource refers to the name attribute of the grid_network resource with the identifier net1